thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 ### Setting control values by name

-After you have selected a form, fill it in by providing the name of the form control you want to set along with the associated value using the following format:
+After you have selected a form, fill it in by providing the name of the form control you want to set along with its associated value using the following format:

 {% highlight python %}
 form[name] = value